khannoussi-malek/the-discoverer/docs/EXAMPLES.md

 ### Example 1: Register a PostgreSQL Database

-**What it does:** Registers a PostgreSQL database so The Discoverer can query it.
+**What it does:** Registers a PostgreSQL database so Navo can query it.

 **When to use:** When you have a PostgreSQL database you want to query.